 In Search of the Perfect Crisp Topping

-In the sordid world of fruit dessert taxonomy, crisp is a distinct entity from cobblers, crunches, and crumbles.
+In the sordid world of fruit-dessert taxonomy, a "crisp" is distinct from cobblers, crunches, and crumbles.
 Cobblers rely on some kind of dough.
 Crumbles call specifically for oats.
 Crunch prefers bread crumbs.

-For years I've relied on a wonderful crisp template from one of the best chefs I know: Suzanne Drexhage, who's put in plenty of time at Berkeley's Chez Panisse and now helms the kitchen of Bartavelle cafe and wine bar.
+For years, I've relied on a wonderful crisp template from one of the best chefs I know: Suzanne Drexhage, who's put in plenty of time at Berkeley, California's Chez Panisse and now helms the kitchen of Bartavelle cafe and wine bar.

-Over the years I've taken liberties with her recipe, making it more and more my own, but I never tested it in a particularly rigorous way.
-I figured it was finally time to break the topping down, element by element, and see how to make it the best damned crisp topping it can possibly be.
+Over the years, I've taken liberties with her recipe, making it more and more my own, but until recently, I'd never tested it in a particularly rigorous way.
+I figured it was finally time to break the topping down, element by element, and see how to make it the best damned crisp topping it could possibly be.
 Let's take a look.

-When it comes to deep, toasted flavor and satisfying crunch, no good 'ol American nut matches pecans.
-There's not much to figure out here, except that whole pecan halves are generally preferable to chopped-up bits (the former stay fresh longer), and whether or not you should both toasting the nuts before baking.
+If you're looking for deep, toasted flavor and satisfying crunch, no good ol' American nut matches pecans.
+There's not much to figure out here, except the fact that pecan halves is generally preferable to chopped-up bits when you're out shopping (the former stay fresh longer).
+There's also the question of whether you should bother toasting the nuts before baking.

 You should.
-Toasted pecans—which you can do in the the oven while it pre-heats—have an incomparable depth of flavor.
-The crisp tastes fine without toasting pecans first, but this one step helps them announce themselves in the final product.
+Toasting your pecans—which, for this recipe, you can do in the the oven while it preheats—gives them an incomparable depth of flavor.
+The crisp will taste fine without toasted pecans, but this one step helps them announce themselves in the final product.

-Is there any difference between plain American unsalted butter and the higher fat, slightly tangy taste of fancy European butter?
+For our purposes here, is there any difference between plain American unsalted butter and higher-fat, slightly tangy, fancy European butter?

 What sugar is best for crisp?
-White sugar produces a bland, toothachingly sweet topping.
-Brown sugar—light and dark—fare better, but pile on strong tangy molasses notes that I think distract from the fruit underneath.
+White sugar produces a bland, tooth-achingly sweet topping.
+Brown sugar—both light and dark—fares better, but they pile on strong, tangy molasses notes that I think distract from the fruit underneath.
 Raw sugar offers what I'd consider the best balance of unrefined complexity and clean flavor—it supports the fruit without overwhelming it.

-As for spices, cinnamon and clove are both bossy animals, not what you want for a go-anywhere, do-anything crisp topping.
-At home, my go-to is mace, a spice that's related to nutmeg but to my mind blows it out of the water.
+As for spices, cinnamon and clove are both bossy animals—not what you want for a go-anywhere, do-anything crisp topping.
+At home, my go-to is mace, a spice that's related to nutmeg but, to my mind, blows it out of the water.
 Imagine a cross between nutmeg and coriander, tinged with citrus and cinnamon.
-Add to that the same nostril-widening properties that nutmeg, mint, and basil share.
-Then add the complexity of raw sugar.
+Add to that the same nostril-widening properties that nutmeg, mint, and basil share, and then add the complexity of raw sugar.
 That's mace.

-Once you've figured out your crisp components, putting it together (unlike a certain other dessert), is a snap.
-This recipe is easy enough to commit to memory and fast enough, with a food processor's help, to assemble before your
+Once you've figured out your crisp components, putting it together is a snap (which is more than I can say for a certain other dessert).
+This recipe is easy enough to commit to memory, and fast enough, with a food processor's help, to assemble before your

 kitchen slave helper can finish prepping the fruit.